-- 1. Press the release in the direction of the - 2.
-Remove the battery by pulling the tray out in the direction of the arrow.

-3. Insert the supplied batteries taking note of the polarity (+/-) as shown here.
+- Remove the battery compartment cover by sliding the cover in the direction of the arrow. - 2.
+Insert the supplied batteries taking note of the polarity (+/-) as shown here.

-4. Replace the tray.
+3. Replace the cover.

-- Before using the remote control for the first time, remove the transparent insulation tape. - · Avoid excessive heat and humidity. - · There may be battery damage if the battery is incorrectly replaced. - Replace only with the same or equivalent type recommended by the battery manufacturer. - · Dispose of the used battery according to the battery manufacturer's instructions. - · Never throw a battery into a fire.
+- Avoid excessive heat and humidity. - There may be battery damage if the battery is incorrectly replaced. - Replace only with the same or equivalent type recommended by the battery manufacturer. - Dispose of the used battery according to the battery manufacturer's instructions. - Never throw a battery into a fire.
 There may be danger of an explosion. - If the battery is dead or if you will not be using the remote control for a long time, remove the battery to prevent damage to the remote control from possible battery leakage.